 You are asked to consider how closely your knowledge, skills and experience match the requirements of the role profile.
 As this is an essential part of the application process, it is in your own best interests to complete the application form in full to convey to the panel your suitability for the post.

-Vetting Privacy Notice – This privacy notice applies to vetting checks undertaken by Gloucestershire Constabulary.
+Please read our Vetting Privacy Notice before making an application.
+The privacy notice applies to vetting checks undertaken by Gloucestershire Constabulary.
 It explains how we intend to collect, store and handle your personal data and that of third parties in the course of conducting police vetting checks.

 How to submit your application